MeridianInnovation/PMRID/README.md

 # Practical Deep Raw Image Denoising on Mobile Devices
 The denoisers repo is [here](https://github.com/MeridianInnovation/Denoisers/blob/main/README.md). `The repo contains the information about all the models.`

 We use .ipynb in colab to perform computation (inference and occasionally training).
-For the models, all the classes, functions and testing are implemented in .py files in this github repo.
+All the classes, functions and testing are implemented in .py files in this github repo.

 ## Content
   - [Preparation](#preparation)